gingerihk/RNAseq-project/README.md

 * Figures: heatmaps, dendrograms, bar plots

 ## Notes
-* ensure all dependencies are loaded before running the scripts
+* Ensure all dependencies are loaded before running the scripts
-* adapt paths and module versions to your HPC environment
+* Adapt paths and module versions to your HPC environment